Skip to main content

 Important

-Do not use a sharp instrument to remove a salivary gland stone.
+Do not use anything sharp to remove salivary gland stones.
 This could cause injury and infection.

 Non-urgent advice: Contact your GP if: